vvzen/parse-exr-header/README.md

 # Dependencies
 Optional, for tests:
 pytest==4.2.0
+Optional, for formatting:
+yapf==0.30.0

+# Support
+This repo now supports both Python2.7 and also Python3.8.
+Thanks to [jonaskluger](https://github.com/jonaskluger) for providing python3 support.

 # Install
 This script is not packaged in any fancy way.
 Just grab the `parse_metadata.py` and put it wherever you want.